First of all, thank you for contributing! We welcome all kinds of contributions, including but not limited to

 - The reviewers reserve the right to ask PR authors to remove off-topic non-trivial changes.

-- Open a PR in Draft state on GitHub so that you can share your progress;
+- Open a PR in Draft state on GitHub to share your progress;

-- Make sure you @ the corresponding developer in the comments or request the review.
+- Make sure you @ the corresponding developers in the comments or request reviews from them.

 - Independent PRs should be based on different branches

 - PRs with dependencies should be raised only after all